Meta-Real/MRFStr/docs/funcs/init.md

 mrfstr_res_t mrfstr_clear_expand(mrfstr_t str, mrfstr_size_t size)
 ```

-Expands size of the `str` structure and allocates additional space and if value of `str` is empty, it allocates new space for it.
-The `size` must be larger than size of `str` value.
-Unlike the `mrfstr_expand` function, Its not guaranteed that the old value of `str` stays the same. \
+Expands size of the `str` structure and allocates additional space from memory and if value of `str` is empty, it allocates a new space for it.
+The `size` must be larger than the size of `str`.
+Unlike the `mrfstr_expand` function, it's not guaranteed that the old value of `str` stays the same. \
 This function is faster than `mrfstr_expand` in certain scenarios and is preferred when the old value is no longer needed. \
-This function only serves for performance purposes since the MRFStr library handles memory allocation internally.
+This function only serves for performance purposes since the MRFStr library handles memory allocations internally.

 **Error codes**:

 1. `MRFSTR_RES_MEM_ERROR`: The function failed to allocate `size` bytes from memory. \
-In this case, it's not guaranteed that the value of `str` stays the same.
+In this case, it's not guaranteed that `str` stays the same.

 **First version**: 1.0.0 \
 **Last change**: 1.0.0 \